Khuzdul: Writing

-Tolkien wrote most of Khuzdul in the Latin alphabet, and in Cirth within Middle-earth.
+Tolkien mostly wrote Khuzdul in the Latin alphabet, and in Cirth within Middle-earth.
 The dwarves had adopted the Cirth from the elves by the end of the first age, and made changes to their liking to represent the sounds of Khuzdul.
 There were two methods known of writing Khuzdul, Angerthas Moria when the dwarves still lived in Khazad-dûm before its fall, and Angerthas Erebor once they fled and further developed the Cirth when they settled at Erebor, The Lonely Mountain.

 Grammar

-Too little is known of Khuzdul grammar to even construct a sentence, but the language was known to have its morphology based mainly on Hebrew, and other Semitic languages.
+Too little is known of Khuzdul grammar even to construct a sentence.
 Tolkien states that Khuzdul was complicated and unlike the other languages of Middle-earth at the time in its phonology and grammar.
-It has been said the grammar of Khuzdul influenced the basic grammar of Adûnaic, but little material is given to show these influences other than the mention of where Adûnaic's grammar differs from Quenya.
+It has been said that its grammar influenced the basic grammar of Adûnaic, but little material is given to show these influences other than the mention of where Adûnaic's grammar differs from Quenya.